Johann Baptist Gänsbacher

-Johann Baptist Gänsbacher (8 May 1778 in Sterzing – 13 July 1844 in Vienna), Austrian musical composer, was born in 1778 in Sterzing in the County of Tyrol.
+Johann Baptist Gänsbacher (8 May 1778 in Sterzing – 13 July 1844 in Vienna), was an Austrian musical composer, from the County of Tyrol.

-His father, a schoolmaster and teacher of music, undertook his son's early education, which the boy continued under various masters until 1802 when he became the pupil of the celebrated Abbé G. J. Vogler.
+His father, a schoolmaster and teacher of music, undertook his son's early education, which the boy continued under various masters until 1802 when he became the pupil of Abbé G. J. Vogler.

-To his connection with this artist and with his fellow pupils, more perhaps than to his own merits, Gänsbacher's permanent place in the history of music is due; for it was during his second stay with Vogler, then (1810) living at Darmstadt, that he became acquainted with Weber and Meyerbeer, and the close friendship which sprang up among the three young musicians, and was dissolved by death only, has become celebrated in the history of their art.
-But Gänsbacher was himself by no means without merit.
+Gänsbacher is known for his connection with this artist and with his fellow pupils, more perhaps than his own merits.
+During his second stay with Vogler in 1810, living at Darmstadt, he became acquainted with Weber and Meyerbeer, and a close, long-lasting friendship sprang up among the three young musicians.

 In 1823–1824, he was one of the 50 composers who composed a variation on a waltz by Anton Diabelli for Vaterländischer Künstlerverein.

-He creditably filled the responsible and difficult post of director of music at St. Stephen's Cathedral, from 1823 until his death in Vienna; and his compositions show high gifts and accomplishment.
-They consist chiefly of church music, 17 masses, besides litanies, motets, offertories, etc., being among the number.
-He also wrote several sonatas, a symphony, and one or two minor compositions of a dramatic kind.
+He was the director of music at St. Stephen's Cathedral, from 1823 until his death in Vienna, composing whilst working there.
+His compositions consist chiefly of church music, including 17 masses, besides litanies, motets, and offertories.
+He also wrote several sonatas, a symphony, and dramatic musical works.